All Episodes

 Also, what's the best path for cybersecurity?

-Um bro, just don't be a terrorist.
+Um, bro, just don't be a terrorist, you'll be fine.

 And what did you think about it?

-It's uh David effectiveness.
+It's uh, David Effectniveness.

-So when I got hired by HSI, you didn't have to do polygraphs.
+So, when I got hired by HSI, you didn't have to do polygraphs.

 Um, and there's a long story for that.